 The HSCP Board Financial Regulations confirms the responsibility of the Chief Officer to develop a local risk strategy and policy for approval by the Partnership Board.
-The HSCP Board Financial Regulations can be viewed <a href="https://example.com/here-partnership-board-new-partnershi
+The HSCP Board Financial Regulations can be viewed here (See Appendix 1, 8)

 The HSCP Board's Risk Management Strategy and Policy was reviewed and updated during 2021/22 as part of a scheduled update which was initially presented to the 24 June 2021 HSCP Audit and Performance Committee for their approval and can be viewed here on pages 33 to 57 (see Appendix 1, 9).